Skip to main content

 create-embedding

-Lifecycle of a user query on a RAG-based LLM application
+Lifecycle of a user query on a knowledge-supplemented LLM

-Next, let's learn the lifecycle of a user query on a RAG-based LLM application.
-We will take the a Gaianet Node with Gaianet knowledge as an example.
+Next, let's learn the lifecycle of a user query on a knowledge-supplemented LLM.
+We will take a Gaia Node with Gaia knowledge as an example.

 user-query-rag